PankajPrakashh/jsguru.org/content/angular/angular-introduction.md

 2. **Detailed documentation and help materials**: I personally feel [angular documentation](https://angular.io/guide/architecture) has been one of the best documentations available online for professional developers.
 However, there is a scope of improvement for newcomers.
 In addition you can find a lot of angular help materials across the internet.

 3. **Huge Support:** The angular community is growing day by day.
-There are nearly a million questions on [stackoverflow tagged with angular](https://stackoverflow.com/questions/tagged/angular), [66.5K stars](https://github.com/angular/angular/stargazers) on github.
+There are nearly a million questions on [stackoverflow tagged with angular](https://stackoverflow.com/questions/tagged/angular), [77.8K stars](https://github.com/angular/angular/stargazers) on github.
 Angular is backed by tech giant Google.

-4. **Thousands of third-party libraries available**: There are nearly [45K npm libraries](https://www.npmjs.com/search?q=angular) for angular development.
+4. **Thousands of third-party libraries available**: There are nearly [56K npm libraries](https://www.npmjs.com/search?q=angular) for angular development.
 These libraries provides a great support for general development requirements.

 5. **Active development**: The Angular team actively maintains the development lifecycle of Angular.
-With a major version release every 6-8 months and around [1.3K contributors](https://github.com/angular/angular/graphs/contributors).
+With a major version release every 6-8 months and around [1.4K contributors](https://github.com/angular/angular/graphs/contributors).

-6. **Mobile ready**: With tools like Ionic, Cordova or NativeScript you can easily built native mobile app.
+6. **Mobile ready**: With tools like [Ionic](https://ionicframework.com/), [Cordova](https://cordova.apache.org/) or [NativeScript](https://nativescript.org/) you can easily built native mobile app.
 In addition angular is a PWA ready from day 1 which can be later built as a TWA for your mobile devices.

 ## Cons: Where Angular fails :thumbsdown:
 1. **Learning curve**: As I already mentioned, angular ships with lot of built-in features,  irrespective of the usage.
 Mastering each of those features take its own time when compared to other JS framework.
 This adds a steep learning curve for the newbies.